Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-03-26** : 🔥 ***New Stable Diffusion SDXL model*** 🔥 : Adding model [SG161222/RealVisXL_V4.0_Lightning](https://huggingface.co/SG161222/RealVisXL_V4.0_Lightning) to modules Stable Diffusion, img2img, IP-Adapter, ControlNet and Photobooth.
+This flavor of Realistic Vision can produces qualitatives outputs in only 4 steps, which halves the average the generation time for a SDXL model.

   * 🆕 **2024-03-24** : 🔥 ***New Stable Diffusion SDXL anime model*** 🔥 : Adding model [cagliostrolab/animagine-xl-3.1](https://huggingface.co/cagliostrolab/animagine-xl-3.1) to modules Stable Diffusion, img2img, IP-Adapter, ControlNet, Photobooth and Text2Video-Zero.
 This SDXL model generates awesome anime style contents.

   * 🆕 **2024-03-23** : ***Update of RHEL installer*** : Adressing a possible python version mismatch for the target OS if the installer fails.